 Remembering my Father

-| Julian H. Zapanta, my loving Tatay |
+Julian H. Zapanta, my loving Tatay |

-At home, singing with my father or listening with his songs and pluck of his guitar were so fascinating and entertaining sessions our family loved to reminisce.
+At home, singing with my father or listening with his songs and pluck of his guitar were so fascinating and entertaining sessions our family would loved to reminisce.
 My father valued family relationship high that we missed him so much!

 In my early childhood, the first song my father taught me was “Moon River” and “Maliliit na isda, may gintong palikpik (or small fishes, with golden fins- I really don’t know the title but fully remembered the lyrics, melody and beautiful family memories that went with it).
 “It’s the singer, not the song,” was his favorite statement whenever he taught us how to sing with emotions.